firebase/FirebaseUI-Flutter/packages/firebase_ui_storage/doc/storage-image.md

 # StorageImage

-A widget that loads and displays an image from the Firebase Storage.
+A widget that loads and displays an image from Firebase Storage.

 ## Usage